Movies, Tutorials, eBooks, Audiobooks--free!

 You can click to download a new version of the desktop app.
 This computer-based app will continue to work but will no longer be supported with updates.
 Most of the RBdigital activity is migrating toward mobile devices like tablets and phones.
 As you look to the future, we'd be happy to help you figure out your best options for reading and listening to RBdigital material.
 Please call or stop by library.

-If you plan to read/listen on a computer, go to the bottom of the Overdrive app page and choose the appropriate icon for yourcomputer.
+Fans of the original Overdrive app: if you want to install the app/software on any new devices, click to find the app for Apple Devices or Android Devices.
+If you plan to read/listen on a computer, go to the bottom of the Overdrive app page and choose the appropriate icon for your computer.

 Questions?
 Please contact us.
 We love to help!